Main header image

 • Approve the release of applicant contact information and all supporting documents to PNC Bank, N.A. as Trustee of the O’Brien-Vrba Scholarship Trust Program.

 All eligible applicants are encouraged to apply.
-Applicants of the Catholic Faith will be given additional consideration.
+Applicants of the Catholic Faith, those who attend Catholic institution, and/or who participate in activities through the Newman Center at their college are given additional consideration.

 Award

 Number of awards and award amounts are determined by O’Brien-Vrba Scholarship Trust.
-Awards may be renewed for up to one additional year or until a degree is earned, whichever occurs first.
-Renewal is contingent upon satisfactory academic performance maintaining a cumulative grade point average of 3.0 on a 4.0 scale in a full-time course of study and continuation of the program by PNC Bank, N.A. as Trustee of the O’Brien-Vrba Scholarship Trust Program.
+Minimum award amount is $2,500 per year.
+Awards may be renewed for up to two additional years or until a graduate degree is earned, whichever occurs first.
+Renewal is contingent upon maintaining a cumulative grade point average of 3.0 on a 4.0 scale in a full-time course of study and continuation of the program by PNC Bank, N.A. as Trustee of the O’Brien-Vrba Scholarship Trust Program.

 Awards are for undergraduate or graduate study.